Fact Sheets And Publications

 Delaware’s Water Resources

-Delaware has four major basins (drainage areas), which define where waters flow: the Piedmont Drainage is in northern Delaware; the Delaware Bay Drainage consists of most of the central eastern part of the state; the Chesapeake Bay Drainage includes the western portion of the state; and the Inland Bays/Atlantic Ocean Drainage is located in southeastern Delaware.
 These four larger basins can be subdivided into 45 smaller watersheds associated with individual stream or river networks.
 Watersheds are the land areas that drain to a specific body of water.

-Streams (surface water) are fed by the water flowing over the land when it rains (runoff) as well as the water that soaks through the soil into underground aquifers (groundwater).
+Streams (surface water) are fed by the water flowing over the land when it rains (runoff), as well as the water that soaks through the soil into underground aquifers (groundwater).
 In some central and southern Delaware watersheds, groundwater makes up most of the water in the streams on an annual average basis.
 Thus, ground and surface waters are closely linked and the reason why our actions on the land impact the health of our waters.

 Clean water is not only important for aquatic plants and animals, but also very important for human health.
-In northern Delaware (above the C&D Canal) drinking water is primarily provided by surface waters while below the canal, drinking water is derived from groundwater sources.
+In northern Delaware (above the C&D Canal) drinking water is primarily provided by surface waters, while below the canal, drinking water is derived from groundwater sources.
 The national drinking water standard for N is 10 mg/L nitrate.
 There is no national drinking water standard for P. When concentrations exceed this level of N, there is risk for a condition known as methemoglobinemia, or blue baby syndrome, because the excess nitrate limits the oxygen that can be carried by the blood.

 Laws and Regulations Addressing the Environmental Impacts of Nitrogen and Phosphorus

-Decades of ground and surface water monitoring have revealed concerns.
+Decades of ground and surface water monitoring have revealed water quality concerns.
 High levels of nitrate have been measured in groundwater (18% of sampled domestic wells across the state exceeded the drinking water standard; Pellerito et al., 2008) and polluted conditions have been observed in many of Delaware’s surface waters.
 Water quality monitoring of Delaware’s streams, ponds, and bays has confirmed that oxygen levels are often too low to fully support aquatic life and that nutrient concentrations are higher than they would be under natural conditions.
-As a result, many of Delaware’s surface waters have been classified as impaired and limits have been placed on the amounts of N and P that can enter each waterway (DNREC, 2010).
+As a result, many of Delaware’s surface waters have been classified as impaired and limits have been placed on the amounts of N and P that can enter each waterway (DNREC, 2022).

 These limits are regulations called Total Maximum Daily Loads (TMDLs).
 Each TMDL addresses the nutrient reductions necessary from point sources, such as wastewater treatment plants, and nonpoint sources, such as agriculture and urban land uses.
-In Delaware, the TMDL nonpoint reductions required range from 0-85% for N and 0-65% for P. Plans or strategies for many of Delaware’s watersheds that have high nutrient levels have been developed and describe how these levels should be reduced.
+In Delaware, the TMDL nonpoint reductions required range from 0–85% for N and 0–65% for P. Plans or strategies for many of Delaware’s watersheds that have high nutrient levels have been developed and describe how these levels should be reduced.
+For more information about TMDLs, refer to Watersheds: Understanding Total Maximum Daily Loads (TMDLs) (available at http://www.udel.edu/0013545).

 Nitrogen and Phosphorus Management Strategies for Agriculture